Scots meet Republic, Ukraine and Armenia

 The winner of Scotland's group will be promoted to the Group A of top sides, with the bottom team relegated to Group C.

-Ukraine will provide formidable opposition both in the Qatar qualifier and the Nations League to come having gone through their World Cup qualifying group unbeaten, drawing home and away with section winners France.
+Ukraine, who were among the top seeds in Group B, will provide formidable opposition both in the Qatar qualifier and the Nations League to come having gone through their World Cup qualifying group unbeaten, drawing home and away with reigning champions and section winners France.

-The Republic, with former Dunfermline Athletic manager Kenny in charge, suffered a disappointing World Cup campaign, failing to win a single home match, losing in Dublin to Luxembourg and drawing with bottom-side Azerbaijan.
+The Republic, with former Dunfermline Athletic manager Kenny in charge, suffered a disappointing World Cup campaign, failing to win a single home match.

-However, only two late Cristiano Ronaldo goals denied them victory in Lisbon against Portugal.
+They lost in Dublin to Luxembourg and drew with bottom-side Azerbaijan as they finished third in their group, although only two late Cristiano Ronaldo goals denied them victory in Lisbon against Portugal.

-While Armenia finished fourth in their group behind Germany, North Macedonia and Romania, they took four points from six against an Iceland side currently in the Nations League's top tier and defeated Romania.
+While Armenia finished fourth in their group behind Germany, North Macedonia and Romania, they took four points from six against an Iceland side currently in the Nations League's top tier and also defeated Romania.

 More to follow.